 Don’t labor to discriminate, to grasp characteristics

-“If you rush off frantically on side roads, studying in hopes of gaining something, then for myriad kalpas you will remain in the realm of birth and death.
-Better to do nothing, just sit in your seat here in the monastery with your legs crossed.
+If you rush off frantically on side roads, studying in hopes of gaining something, then for myriad ages you will remain in the realm of birth and death.
+Better to do nothing, just sit on your seat here in the monastery with your legs crossed.

 Followers of the Way, those who have left household life need to study the Way.
 In my case, years ago I turned my attention to the Vinaya,19 and I also delved into the sutras and treatises.
 But later I realized that these are just medicines to cure the sickness of the world, expositions of surface matters.
 So finally I tossed them aside and sought the Way through Ch’an practice.
 Later I encountered an excellent friend and teacher, and then my Dharma eye at last became keen and bright and for the first time I could judge the old priests of the world and tell who was crooked and who was straight.
 But I wasn’t born with this understanding—I had to probe and polish and undergo experiences until one morning I could see clearly for myself.

 Followers of the Way, if you wish to gain an orthodox understanding, do not be deceived by others.
 Inwardly or outwardly, if you encounter any obstacles, lay them low right away.
 If you encounter the Buddha, slay him; if you encounter the patriarch, slay him; if you encounter the arhat or the parent or the relative, slay them all without hesitation, for this is the only way to deliverance.
 Do not get yourselves entangled with any object, but stand above, pass on, and be free.
-As I see those so-called followers of the Way from all over the country, there are none who come to me free and independent of objects.
+As I view those so-called followers of the Way from all over the country, there are none who come to me free and independent of objects.
 In dealing with them, I strike them down any way they come.
 If they rely on the strength of their arms, I chop them right off; if they rely on their eloquence, I shut them up; if they rely on the sharpness of their eyes, I strike them blind.
 There are indeed so far none who have presented themselves before me all alone, all free, all unique.
 They are invariably found caught by the idle tricks of the old masters.
 I have really nothing to give you; all that I can do is to cure you of the diseases and deliver you from bondage.
 (Suzuki, 1949, p.
 347)

 O you followers of the Way, show yourselves here independent of all objects; I want to weigh the matter with you.
 For five or ten years I have waited in vain for such, and there are no such yet.
 They are all ghostly things, haunting the woods or bamboo-groves, wild fox spirits, frantically biting into every piece of shit they happen on.
-Blind fools, shamelessly accepting alms from all the ten directions, declaring, ‘I’ve left home!’
+Blind fools, shamelessly accepting alms from all the ten directions, declaring, “I’ve left home!”
 Thus is their understanding.

 I tell you, there’s no Buddha, no Dharma, no practice, no enlightenment; yet you go off like this on side roads, trying to find something.
 Blind fools!
 Will you put another head on top of the one you have?
-What do you lack in yourselves?”
+What do you yourselves lack?

 Followers of the Way, what you are making use of at this very moment is none other than what makes a patriarch or a buddha.
 But you don’t believe it and go searching for something outside of yourself.
 Make no mistake: there’s no Dharma outside of you, and even what is on the inside can’t be grasped.
 You hang onto every word that comes out of my mouth, but it would be better if you stopped everything and did nothing.
 Things already underway, don’t continue with them.
 Things not yet underway, don’t begin them.
 That’s better for you than ten years traveling around on pilgrimages.

 The way I see it, there’s no call for anything special.
 Just be ordinary, put on your robes, eat your rice, pass the time doing nothing.
 You who come from here and there, you all have a mind to do something.
 You search for Buddha, search for the Dharma, search for emancipation, search for a way to get out of the threefold world.
 Fools, trying to get out of the threefold world!
 Where will you go?

-Buddha, patriarchs—these are just words of reverence and entanglement.
+Buddha, patriarchs—these are just words of piety and entanglement.
 Do you want to know what the threefold world is?
-It is nothing other than the mind-ground that you who are now listening to the Dharma are standing on.
+It is nothing other than the mind-ground on which you, listening at this moment to the Dharma, are standing.
 When you have a moment of greed in your mind, that is the world of desire.24 When you have a moment of anger in your mind, that is the world of form.
 When you have a moment of ignorance in your mind, that is the world of formlessness.
-These are the pieces of furniture in your own house.
+These are the furnishings in your own house.

 The threefold world did not name itself.
-Followers of the Way, it is the one clearly manifested and lively in front of my eyes who shines his light on the ten thousand things and sizes up the threefold world; it is he who assigns names to them.”
+Followers of the Way, it is the one clearly manifested and vibrant in front of my eyes who illuminates the ten thousand things and sizes up the threefold world; he it is who assigns names to them.

-“Followers of the Way, the really superior man—what doubts does he have?
-Carrying out activities before my eyes—who is he anyway?
-Get hold of this thing and use it, but don’t attach a label to it.
+Followers of the Way, the true man—what doubts does he have?
+He who functions right before my eyes, who is he?
+Seize it and use it, but do not attach a name to it.
 It is called the hidden meaning.
-When you can see it this way, you won’t be averse to anything.
+When you can see it thus you will have no aversion to anything.
 An old master said:

 The hsin turns with the ten thousand things